 Open-source software is any software for which the original code has been made freely available online, enabling it to be redistributed and modified by anyone.
 The most widely used open-source programs include the Linux and Android families of operating systems.

-Becoming a contributor to an open-source project is a great way to help others and experience working as part of a team.
-In most tech companies today, this is an invaluable skill that employers are highly sought-after.
+Becoming a contributor to an open-source project is a great way to help others and experience working as a team.
+Today, this is an invaluable skill that employers are highly sought-after in most tech companies.

 Where can I find a reputable coding school in San Diego?

-Not even the most sufficient portfolio in the world will help you land your first coding job if you don’t have the skills necessary to work as a programmer.
-The good news is, you can master these skills in only four months by graduating from one of our intensive coding bootcamps.
+Not even the most sufficient portfolio in the world will help you land your first coding job if you don’t have the skills to work as a programmer.
+The good news is that you can master these skills in only four months by graduating from one of our intensive coding bootcamps.

-Located just a few minutes’ walk from Park at the Park, LEARN academy boasts a highly experienced staff, cutting-edge learning equipment, and a long track record of helping our students kickstart their careers in web development.
+Located just a short drive from Park at the Park, LEARN academy boasts a highly experienced staff, cutting-edge learning equipment, and a long track record of helping our students kickstart their careers in web development.
 Contact us today if you’re ready to start your new career as a web developer.